Archive 7 Types of Cyberstalking Parents Need to Know About

 Keep Accounts Private and Secure

 Most social media apps have privacy settings.
-These settings can hide or cover your teen’s profile for strangers and will ask for their permission before anyone can add them as a friend.
+These settings can hide or cover your teen’s profile from strangers.
+They will ask for their permission before anyone can add them as a friend.
 This allows only people who are intentionally added as friends to see their photos or posts.

 A good habit to get your kids used to is logging out of their accounts.
-In case of their device getting lost or stolen, nobody can access their accounts such as Instagram or e-mail.
+In case their device gets lost or stolen, nobody can access their accounts such as Instagram or e-mail.

 As an additional layer of safety, it’s good to teach your child not to use his or her real name online, as well as not to share optional information such as place of residence.
-The fewer people who have information about your child online, the less likely they are to be able to misuse any information.
+The fewer people have information about your child online, the less likely they are to misuse it.

 woman holding iPad with privacy screen